ChrisVicary/Snowflake/Documentation/Blog/ProjectSetup.md

 ```
 Snowflake.Test.Print();
 ```
-> Note that there is no namespace or `Program` class in this file as I am using .Net 6 supports top-level statements.
+> Note that there is no namespace or `Program` class in this file as I am using .Net 6 which supports top-level statements.

 ## Video Link